jefferislab/nblastwwwjb/why.md

 ![Finding neurons from neurons](../images/neuron_to_neuron.png)

-Another possibility is to use a tracing from an expression pattern or clone to run a query.
+Another possibility is to use a tracing of a neuron, part of an expression pattern or clone to run a query.

 ![Finding neurons from traces](../images/neuron_to_trace.png)